google/zetasql/docs/json_functions.md

     +   If `TRUE`, numeric values outside of the `DOUBLE` type domain are encoded as strings.
-    +   If `FALSE` (default), numeric values outside of the `DOUBLE` type domain are not encoded as strings, but are stored as JSON numbers.
-If a numerical value cannot be stored in JSON without loss of precision, an error is thrown.
+    +   If `FALSE` (default), numeric values outside of the `DOUBLE` type domain aren't encoded as strings, but are stored as JSON numbers.
+If a numerical value can't be stored in JSON without loss of precision, an error is thrown.

     The following numerical data types are affected by the